Degrace15/launcher/readme.md

 #Launcher

-Launcher is an Acode plugin for launching, inspecting and previewing projects directly from Acode.
+Project Launcher is an Acode plugin for managing and previewing the project currently opened in Acode.

-## 🚧 Beta

-**Launcher is currently in Beta (`0.1.0`).**

-Some features may change and bugs may still exist.

 ## Features

-- 🚀 Project Launcher dashboard
-- 🔎 Automatic project detection
+- Detect project type automatically.
+- Detect HTML, PHP, Node.js, Vite, TypeScript and Python projects.
-- 📁 File and directory listing
+- Display project files and directories.
-- ℹ️ Project information
-- 🔄 Project refresh
-- 🌐 HTML preview
-- 📱 Mobile-friendly interface

-## Supported project types

-- HTML
-- CSS
-- JavaScript
-- Node.js
-- Vite
+- Display project information.
+- Refresh the current project.
-- TypeScript
+- Preview `index.html`.
-- PHP
+- Mobile-friendly interface.
-- Python
+- Dark blue interface.

+## Usage

+1. Open a project folder in Acode.
+2. Open the Acode command palette.
+3. Run `Launcher`.
+4. Select an available action.

+## Preview

+The Preview feature looks for `index.html` in the current project and displays it in an isolated preview frame.

 ## Requirements

-Acode with version code 290 or newer.
+Acode version 1.11.2 or newer.

 ## Author

 Hacker 2.0

-GitHub: Degrace15